 Andy worked for Ernst & Young as a Senior Auditor from 1996 to 2001.
 Then he first joined Mead Johnson in 2002 as an MBA finance intern in Asia regional office in Bangkok.
 He came to work full time for MJN in 2003 and held various global roles based in Mead Johnson’s Global Headquarters from 2003-2005.
 In late 2005, Andy was promoted to Finance Director, Latin America Supply Chain based in Delicias, Mexico.
 In 2007 Andy was appointed to be the Finance Director for MJN’s Malaysia/Singapore business based in Kuala Lumpur, Malaysia.
 Andy then served as the General Manager for Abbott Nutrition’s business in Indonesia beginning in 2010 before returning to Mead Johnson as the Europe Finance Director in 2011.

-Tim has recently returned to the Hutchison Whampoa Property Group and Harbour Plaza Golf Club after serving as their Director of Operations from 1999-2002 as Club Manager.
-Harbour Plaza Golf Club is the centerpiece; 27-Hole Robert Trent Jones Jr. designed championship golf course development of Hutchison's premier residential community in Dongguan, Laguna Verona.
+Tim has served as the Club Manager of Plaza Golf Club since September 2011 after serving as their Director of Operations from 1999-2002.
+Harbour Plaza Golf Club, a 27-Hole Robert Trent Jones Jr. designed championship golf course, is the centerpiece of Hutchison Whampoa’s premier residential community in Dongguan, Laguna Verona.

-Tim served as the Executive Director of the American Chamber of Commerce, South China from 2002-2006 during which, AmCham became the fastest growing chamber in the world, a title that it still holds today.
+Tim served as the Executive Director of the American Chamber of Commerce, South China from 2002-2006 during which, Amcham became the fastest growing chamber in the world, a title that it still holds today.
+Tim has also served on the Amcham Board of Governors since 2010.

 Tim is a graduate of the University of Texas at San Antonio with Bachelor of Arts in History and has also been a member of the Professional Golfers Association of America since 1989.

-I am truly honored to have been selected with the opportunity of continuing to serve Amcham South China.
-AmCham has been the major focus of life since 2002 serving as Executive Director from 2002-2006, and continuing as a member from 2007 to 2011 and for the past year a member of the Board of Governors.
-During this timeframe, AmCham South China has grown from 200 members to nearly 2000 today.
-AmCham South China has become the voice of the business community to both the Chinese and US Governments as well as helping countless American companies relocate into South China.
-With the recent activities of the AmCham Charity Series, AmCham South China continues to set the standard in which the business community can be proud.
-If chosen, I will proudly serve the membership of the American Chamber of Commerce South China and continue to promote AmCham as the model business chamber in China.
+I am truly honored to have been selected with the opportunity of continuing to serve Amcham-South China.
+Amcham has been the major focus of my life since 2002 serving as Executive Director from 2002-2006, and continuing as a member from 2007 to 2012 and for the past three years a member of the Board of Governors.
+During this timeframe, Amcham, South China has grown from 200 members to over 2300 today.
+Amcham South China has become the voice of the business community to both the Chinese and US Governments as well as helping countless American companies relocate into South China.
+With the recent activities of the Amcham Charity Series, Amcham South China continues to set the standard in which the business community can be proud.
+If chosen, I will proudly serve the membership of the American Chamber of Commerce South China and continue to promote Amcham as the model business chamber in China.

 Joe Zhou is the Vice President of American Appraisal China Limited.
 American Appraisal is a founder of the appraisal profession in the United States in 1896 - the forerunner in the valuation profession.
 Today American Appraisal is the largest independent valuation consulting firm in the world, with global execution and compliance capabilities and an international presence.
 American Appraisal operates out of over 58 offices in 28 countries.